05 February 2011

 Two funerals and (0) weddings

 Mum, I miss you miss you miss you.
 I wish you knew how much I love you.
-I never brought myself to say those three words to you and when I finally did, you have already drifted halfway.
-I was too late.
-I really want you to know that I love you and that being your daughter is the biggest and proudest achievement in my life.
+I never brought myself to say those three words to you and when I finally did, you have drifted halfway.
+I was too late or was I?
+I really need you to know that I love you and that being your daughter is the biggest and proudest achievement of my life.
 Rest in peace, mum.
 Rest in peace, popo.
-I will forever be your loving daughter and granddaughter.

 21 February 2009